Nmonchart

 - nmonchart is now pretty robust ... unless you know differently!!

-more that 32 CPU cores and 1TB of memory
+more than 32 CPU cores and 1TB of memory